e476h171/PERSONAL_PROJECTS/Data Science/Technical Exams/Fetch Rewards/README.md

-# Password Manager and Generator
+# Fetch Rewards Coding Exercise - Data Analyst
-Enclosed in this folder is my project built in SQL that generates a strong new password and manages all passwords in one place.
+Enclosed in this folder is my project built in SQL that demonstrates my ability to reason and communicate my understanding of data sets to others.

 ## Table of Contents
 1. Project Overview
 2. Getting Started
-3. Replication Steps
+3. Entity Relationship Diagram
-4. Results
+4. SQL Queries
+5. Data Quality Evaluation
+6. Communicate with Stakeholders
-5. Conclusion
+7. Conclusion

 ## Project Overview
 I, like most people, have a difficult time remembering my passwords and refraining from recycling the same 2 passwords out of sheer convience.
 There are countless methods to store  passwords, ranging from simple pen + paper to using password keychains.
 This project highlights the process of database develop from start to finish.
 I started by creating two tables, a master table and a history log and populated them with *random data* (dont even think about stealing my Github password lol).
 From there I created a package that includes 1 function and 3 procedures.
 They make use of techniques like triggers, sequences and calling procedures/functions inside another procedure.